ashriel123/first-repo/README.md

-# first-repo
+# repo

-this is the first  building tutorial this is the seconf building tutorial for learning git hub
+this is jay from american embassy how are you doing today